-SEISMOLOGICAL FACILITIES FOR THE ADVANCEMENT OF GEOSCIENCE AND EARTHSCOPE
+SEISMOLOGICAL FACILITIES FOR THE ADVANCEMENT OF GEOSCIENCE AND EARTHSCOPE (SAGE)

-Seismological Facilities for the Advancement of Geoscience and EarthScope
+Seismological Facilities for the Advancement of Geosciences and Earthscope Funding

 (Dollars in Millions)

+Change over

-FY 2016 FY 2017 FY 2018 Change o FY 2016 A Change over FY 2016 Actual
+FY 2017 FY 2018 FY 2019 FY 2017 Actual

 Actual (TBD) Request Amount Percent

-\$25.64 - \$24.19 -\$1.45 -5.7%
+\$25.20 - \$24.16 -\$1.04 -4.1%

-The Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) comprise a distributed, multi-user, national facility for the development, deployment, and operational support of modern digital seismic instrumentation to serve national goals in basic research and education in the earth sciences, earthquake research, global real-time earthquake monitoring, and nuclear test ban verification.
-SAGE is managed and operated for NSF by the Incorporated Research Institutions for Seismology (IRIS), a consortium of 124 U.S. universities and non-profit institutions with research and teaching programs in seismology, 21 educational affiliates, three U.S. affiliates, and 127 foreign affiliates.
+The Seismological Facilities for the Advancement of Geoscience and EarthScope comprise a distributed, multi-user, national facility for the development, deployment, and operational support of modern digital seismic instrumentation to serve national goals in basic research and education in the earth sciences, earthquake research, global real-time earthquake monitoring, and nuclear test ban verification.
+SAGE is managed and operated for NSF by the Incorporated Research Institutions for Seismology (IRIS), a consortium of 125 U.S. universities and non-profit institutions with research and teaching programs in seismology, 21 educational affiliates, three U.S. affiliates, and 128 foreign affiliates.
 SAGE was formed in late FY 2013 from the seismic components of the EarthScope facility and seismic facilities previously managed by IRIS.
-The FY 2018 Budget Request will allow SAGE to continue providing service to the community consistent with that in previous years.
+The FY 2019 Budget Request will enable SAGE to provide key services for the geoscience research community, including global and regional observing networks, field and technical support for experiments worldwide, data management and distribution systems, and other related activities.

-Total Obligations for SAGE
+Total Obligations for SAGE (Dollars in Millions)

-(Dollars in Millions) FY 2016 FY 2017 FY 2018 ESTIMATES 1 Actual (TBD) Request FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Operations & Maintenance \$25.64 - \$24.19 \$24.19 \$24.19 \$24.19 \$24.19 \$24.19
+(Dollars III Willions) FY 2017 FY 2018 FY 2019 ESTIMATES Actual (TBD) Request FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Operations & Maintenance \$25.20 - \$24.16 \$24.16 \$24.16 \$24.16 \$24.16 \$24.16